 I made the difficult decision to quit my job at Kroger about six-months before I graduated college.
 My involvement in student activities had become tremendous.
 By then I was also receiving a stipend for my work with the campus newspaper so financially I had more of a cushion.
 I resigned, but not without fond memories.

 My work in the floral shop impacted my life in other ways.
 My former floral shop supervisor was the first and only person I asked to make the bouquets for my wedding.
-I also ordered some lovely Gerbera Daisies through her shop that were used as centerpieces for our reception tables.
+I also ordered some lovely Gerbera Daisies through her shop that were used, with bubble bowl vases and glass gems, as centerpieces for our reception tables.
 Today as I establish my own garden and landscape there are many flowers I seek to grow that will remind me of that first job.
 Once my tea roses are established I hope to enjoy more fresh-cut arrangements at home too!

 Going back to that quote in the high school yearbook: it’s very true.
 I enjoy my writing career and I believe it’s the right fit for me, but I still entertain the idea of working in the floral industry again someday.
 I think it would be the perfect part-time retirement job.